The term “FOMO” stands for “fear of missing out.” It’s the fear of missing out on opportunities if you don’t act upon them now.

 When you search for hotels, it also shows all of the hotels that are already booked with a clear message in bold letters that “You missed it!.”
 This creates FOMO in their audience for the hotels that are available currently as well.

 To reach your target audience, you need to take an omnichannel approach.
 People may communicate with your brand on one channel at one point and move to another later.
 Your messaging needs to be consistent throughout channels if you want to hold their attention.

 You can use FOMO marketing to push your target audience on one channel to subscribe to your other channels as well.

 For this, you can create special offers that can only be found on the other channel.
 The audience that’s interested in the offers will instantly move to the other channel and start engaging with you there.

-You can then engage your audience on multiple channels to grow your business and sales.
+You can then engage your target audience on multiple channels, including social media ones, to grow your business and sales and boost conversions.

 Amazon uses this method to convince people to download their app.
 They do so by coming up with app-only deals and competitions.